TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

     EXT:solr dateRange facet

-As described before for the date range facet markup and javascript code is required, looking at the example template **"Search - (Example) dateRange facet with jquery ui datepicker on created field"** in "Configuration/TypoScript/Examples/DateRange" you see that for the jQueryUi implementation the following files are included:
+As described before for the date range facet markup and javascript code is required, looking at the example template **"Search - (Example) dateRange facet with jQuery UI datepicker on created field"** in "Configuration/TypoScript/Examples/DateRange" you see that for the jQueryUi implementation the following files are included:

 .. code-block:: typoscript